The best temperature to set the thermostat in winter

 Lowering your thermostat settings in the winter isn’t only important for saving you money on your energy bills – setting an appropriate nighttime temperature in your home can also have an impact on your health.

 Studies such as this one by the Journal of Physiological Anthropology, which was conducted in 2012, indicate that the temperature of the room you sleep in can play a big part in how well you sleep.
-When you go to sleep, your body temperature drops a little bit – it’s easier to make that transition in a cooler room than a warmer one.
+When you go to sleep, your body temperature drops a little bit – it’s easier to make that transition in a cooler room than in a warmer one.
 Thus, it’s possible that sleeping in a colder room can help you get to sleep faster and help you sleep better.

 What if I don’t want to change my thermostat settings manually?